Acceptable Use Policy for computing and network resources at Malone University

 - Malone Username and Password

 Your Malone username and password is your virtual identity on Malone’s network.
 Never share your identity or use someone else’s identity.
-This includes sharing credentials with family members, visitors, contractors, or other entities which may want to use Malone resources.
+This includes sharing credentials with family members, visitors, contractors, or other entities who may want or need to use Malone resources.
 There are guest user accounts available or, in the case of extended relationships (contractor visiting the University regularly, etc.), a special account can be set up for the entity.

 You are responsible for any activity done on the Internet or Malone network using your Malone username and password.
 If you suspect that your username and password have been compromised in any way, please contact Information Technologies immediately so that your credentials can be re-secured.

 - Electronic communications must not be used for illegal purposes.
 Examples include harassment or stalking of other users; destruction or damage to electronic equipment, software, or data belonging to other users; sending correspondence (email, postings, or otherwise) from an assumed or false username; intentional disruption or unauthorized monitoring of electronic communications including the use of password grabbers or network monitors; attempting to gain unauthorized access to other computers or networks; and accessing credit card numbers or passwords to computers or user accounts.

 - Computing and network resources are not to be used to store or send fraudulent, harassing, slanderous, or other objectionable or inappropriate material or messages.
 Obscene, pornographic, or offensive material is not permitted to be accessed, sent, or stored on Malone computing or network resources.
 Malone recognizes that some legitimate academic research may require access to materials that may otherwise be prohibited.
 Request for such access must be submitted to the Provost for approval.